 6. Employment tribunal statistics

 Single claim receipts and caseload outstanding rose by 18% and 31% respectively in this period, while disposals decreased by 21% to 4,496 compared to the same period in 2019.
-Multiple claim receipts and disposals dropped by 43% and 47% respectively, while outstanding caseload increased by 6%.
+Multiple claim receipts and disposals dropped by 43% and 47% respectively, while outstanding caseloads increased by 6%.

 Annual compensation and costs awards figures have also been published for the employment tribunals and the EAT.
 A total of 160 discrimination cases were awarded compensation in 2019/20.
 The highest award, amounting to nearly £266,000 was for disability discrimination, while age discrimination cases received the largest mean average award (£39,000) compared to other discrimination jurisdictions.
-Unfair dismissal mean average awards decreased to £10,812 from £13,704 in the previous annual figures.
+Unfair dismissal means average awards decreased to £10,812 from £13,704 in the previous annual figures.